Skip to main content

 Cass County, MinnesotaMesotrophic

-On the LakeGrade rubric, Tamarack Bay Lake pulls an A: clarity at 11.5 ft and phosphorus readings still being added put it in the top bracket for Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+On the LakeGrade rubric, Tamarack Bay Lake pulls an A: clarity at 11.5 ft and phosphorus readings still being added put it in the top bracket for Minnesota. clarity and chlorophyll-a rate similarly, so there is no obvious single lever to pull on watershed management.

 Tamarack Bay Lake is on the Minnesota infested-waters list for zebra mussels — boaters should follow clean-drain-dry protocols when moving gear to or from the lake.
 Tamarack Bay Lake's fishery is anchored by muskellunge, with 20 documented species in total — a destination water for muskie anglers.
 A documented public access point at Tamarack Bay Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Ice-out has been logged at Tamarack Bay Lake more than two dozen times, putting the median around Apr 27 — a useful baseline for tracking climate trends.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.